 Although the above is a finalised itinerary, we can customise this itinerary in order to create the perfect Kruger National Park safari for you.

 You are more than welcome to change anything from the length of your stay, to the number of days in a specific camp, to the order of your stay at the various camps.
 You can also choose to take a road transfer from O.R.
 Tambo International Airport in Johannesburg or fly straight into the new Skukuza Airport inside the Kruger National Park.

 We can also add a luxury option for you at one of the lodges in the adjacent Sabi Sands Game Reserve on Kruger’s western border or inside the park itself if this is within your budget, or we can add an exciting activity like a bush walk, bush breakfast or a night drive to your stay.

 We can also accommodate various special interest you might have on your safari.
 For instance, if you have a specific interest in photography, birdwatching, or maybe even want to focus on trees or insects, we can make this happen for you.
 We can even have our guide focus on specific species, like African Wild Dog, for the duration of your safari!

 In terms of food, most of the safari will be self-catering, with your Nature Travel guide doing the cooking or coffee-making.
 We will provide breakfast and dinner (you will get to experience the classic South African barbeque!) and coffee and tea, and lunch will be for your own account in the various restaurants in the camps or at picnic spots.

 We here at Nature Travel Kruger pride ourselves in individualising each safari according to your specific requests or needs.
 We are here to make your Kruger Park safari dreams come true!

-To book this safari or customize your own, contact the Nature Travel Kruger team at email@example.com
+To get more information about this safari or to customize your own, contact the Nature Travel Kruger team at email@example.com